Post-Wildfire Water Quality Concerns FAQ

 - Sandbag Barriers

 The use of sandbag barriers is one of the post-fire erosion and sediment stabilization practices to keep sediment and debris from impacting homes and downstream waterways.
-Please refer to the fact sheet from NRCS for detailed technical information.
+Visit NRCS for more details or download their fact sheet for detailed technical information.

 - Log Erosion Barriers

 Logs placed on the contour perpendicular to the direction of the slope provide barriers to runoff from heavy rainstorms, and are called log erosion barriers.
-Please refer to the fact sheet from NRCS for technical details.
+Visit NRCS for more details or download their fact sheet for technical details.

 - Straw Wattles